robert-koch-institut/igsupload/README.md

 # IGSUpload - CLI zum Upload von Daten für die Integrierte Genomische Surveillance

-CLI for the upload of sequencing data (FASTQ, FASTQ.GZIP) using the DEMIS API of the Robert Koch Institute (RKI).
+CLI for the upload of sequencing data (FASTQ, FASTA, FASTQ.GZIP) using the DEMIS API of the Robert Koch Institute (RKI).

 ## Table of Contents